Fire Safety

 Fire Door Surveys

-The key to passive fire protection lies in confining a fire to a specific compartment or room, providing occupants with adequate time to evacuate and allowing firefighters to intervene effectively.
-Among the crucial components of this protection are fire doors, designed to prevent the spread of fire and smoke within your premises.
+The key to passive fire protection lies in preventing fire from spreading from it’s original source, providing occupants with adequate time to evacuate and allowing firefighters to intervene effectively.
+One of the crucial components of protection is fire doors, designed to prevent the spread of fire and smoke within your premises.

 However, given their frequent functional use, fire doors are at greater risk to damage and misuse.
 This is why it’s key to conduct regular surveys and promptly address any issues.
 This proactive approach not only helps prevent the need for replacements but, most importantly, ensures your buildings remain compliant with fire safety regulations.